OpenBotsAI/OpenBots.Documentation/OpenBots Server/Design Documentation/Queue Component/QueueComponentDesignDocument.md

 Author: Nicole Carrero
 Creation Date: 8/19/2020

-Updated On: 11/27/2020
+Updated On: 1/7/2021
 Updated By: Nicole Carrero

 **Queue Component**

 **Context**

 - Problem: Users are unable to view, create, edit, delete, and utilize queues.
-A user should be able to create new queues by defining their name and either edit or delete existing queues from the list.
+A user should be able to create new queues by defining their name and retry count as well as either edit or delete existing queues from the list.
 In addition, a user should be able to utilize the queues to store queue item transactions from automations and update the status of those transactions containing a priority and arbitrary data in text/JSON format.
 A user should be able to view the list of queues and some basic statistics about each queue.
 In addition, a user should be able to add, edit, delete, or view queue items that have been assigned to each queue and the appropriate details for each queue item.
 A user should be able to attach files to queue items when necessary and edit or remove those files.
 - Requirements: Ensure that a user is able to create new named queues and view the list of created queues, edit and delete existing queues, create transactions from automations associated with a queue, and view, create, edit, or delete arbitrary text/JSON data as queue item transactions.
 Ensure that a user is able to attach files to a queue item and edit or delete an attached file.

 **Component Scope**